Irreverent Voices: Latin America’s Neo-Avant-Garde Poets

 In a time of overwhelming language extinction, as histories are rewritten by the powerful, as war and resource extraction threaten both lives and legacies, literary translation is an act of both defense and resistance.
 This roundtable brings together two co-editors and two contributors to the 2026 edition of the Best Literary Translations series for a discussion and reading of poetry in translation.
 (Best Literary Translations 2026, the third edition in the annual series, was guest edited by U.S.

-Tracing Tiepolo’s Hound: Poets Working in the Visual Arts
+CANCELLED - Tracing Tiepolo’s Hound: Poets Working in the Visual Arts

 Poets often are operating in modes influenced by the visual arts and the ekphrastic mode is one example of a popular medium.
 However, poets also create visual art.
 Consider Derek Walcott, a painter, and his collection, Tiepolo’s Hound, and how the poet engages with Pissarro impressionist visual observations in his own work.
 This is abundant in contemporary poetry.
 We bring together several different poets who work in visual art modes of projection mapping, hybrid, and other forms to discuss how poets who also work in visual art are defining and expanding their work.